rupertbg/apollo-rbs/README.md

 - [Socket](http://socket.io/) for realtime notification of calendar changes and other bi-directional data
 - Data analysis of CALDAV events charted in [dc.js](https://dc-js.github.io/dc.js/)
 - Responsive design with separate mobile, tablet and desktop views
-- Thorough debug console logging
+- Thorough debug logging can be toggled for browser and node console
 - Demo content included (written for University of Otago, Wellington)

 ## Requirements